Large Language Models for Combinatorial Optimization of Design Structure Matrix: Results and Discussion

 Using the number of feedback loops as the metric (described in Section 4.2), we compared the performance of our proposed LLM-based method against both stochastic and deterministic baselines across four DSM cases, as shown in Table 2.
-The results demonstrate the superiority of our approach in terms of solution quality, particularly when contextual domain knowledge is incorporated.
+The entries represent the number of feedback loops.
+Note that fractional values arise because the results are averaged over multiple independent runs, and the ± terms indicate one standard deviation, reflecting variability in performance.

 Our methods were evaluated in three configurations: single-trial, 5-trial, and 20-trial runs, each tested with and without the inclusion of contextual domain knowledge.
-Among deterministic baselines, which are inherently single-trial and produce consistent outputs, our single-trial method with knowledge consistently outperformed all competitors, with the sole exception (Visibility-based method), which matched our performance in the Automobile Brake System case.
+Among deterministic baselines, which are inherently single-trial and produce consistent outputs, our single-trial method with knowledge consistently outperformed all baseline methods, except for the Automobile Brake System DSM, where the Visibility-based method achieved a lower score than our single-trial configuration.
 In that same case, our method achieved identical best results when run under the 5-trial and 20-trial configurations.

-In comparison with stochastic algorithms, our 20-trial LLM-based method consistently outperformed all GA variants across all DSM cases.
-It achieved the optimal solution in three out of four cases.
-In the remaining case (Heat Exchanger DSM), our method produced a solution that closely approached the optimum.
-Notably, these results were obtained within a relatively limited iteration budget of only 20 trials.
-Even in the 5-trial setting, our method outperformed all three GA configurations in three cases.
-These results validate the effectiveness of the proposed approach in producing high-quality solutions with relatively few attempts.
+When compared to stochastic baselines, the 20-trial LLM-based method matched or outperformed all GA variants and OmeGA in three of the four cases.
+Although OmeGA reached the optimal solution in the Heat Exchanger DSM, our method delivered strong performance surpassing all GA variants despite being limited to only 20 trials.
+In the remaining three DSM cases, our LLM-based method consistently found the optimal solutions within 20 trials, demonstrating its strong effectiveness under constrained iteration budgets.
+With only five trials, our method delivered competitive results compared to all stochastic methods in most cases.
+These findings highlight the efficiency of the proposed approach in generating high-quality solutions with minimal search effort.